fsereno/portfolio/README.md

 ## My Portfolio Repository
 The purpose of this repository is to demonstrate skills in various technologies, coding proficiency and knowledge.

-To see a static version of this project go to: https://fsereno.github.io/portfolio/
+To view a static version of this project with limited functionality, please visit: https://fsereno.github.io/portfolio/

 To see a fully containerised version of this project deployed to AWS (Amazon Web Services) EC2, please either raise an issue on this GitHub repository or contact me via LinkedIn.